hsanjuan/dccpi/README.md

   * `DCCLocomotive`: represents a locomotive (device equipped with a DCC decoder).
 We can set speed, status of lights etc.
   * `DCCController`: represents the command station, that can be turned on/off.
 When it's on, it sends packets using a DCCEncoder.
   * `DCCRPiEncoder`: it implements methods to actually send packets.
 The RPi encoder uses a c-extension to do it.
 It should be easy to add other encoders (for example to different platforms than the RPi).

+The Raspberry Pi will output the signal (which goes from 0v-Low to 3.3v-High) onBCM GPIO pin 17, which is Physical Pin 11 (Model B+), which is wiringPi pin 0.

 See example below and read the code for more info.